About Our MER Program

 A joint degree from the faculties of humanities and social sciences and business

 With Memorial’s master of employment relations (MER) program, you’ll learn best practices and latest research in the areas of industrial relations and human resources management.
-Required courses in business, law, sociology, history and economics provide a wide range of perspectives on the employment relationship, and the research component allows you to design and execute a group research project.
+Required courses in business, law, sociology, history and economics provide a wide range of perspectives on the employment relationship, and the research component allows you to design and execute a research project.

 - Designed for those who want to establish a career in human resources or labour relations as well as for those presently working in these fields who wish to advance their careers.